auditor02/Initial-coin-Offering/README.md

 # ICO (Initial Coin Offering)
+I built this as part of my blockchain course at learnWeb#DAO.

 Now its time for you to launch a token for `Crypto Devs`.
 Let's call the token Crypto Dev Token.